adammuhtar/adammuhtar.github.io/index.md

 ## A little bit about me 🖖

-I'm a researcher at the [Bennett Institute for Public Policy, University of Cambridge](https://www.bennettinstitute.cam.ac.uk/), working under the supervision of the [Professor Diane Coyle](https://www.bennettinstitute.cam.ac.uk/about-us/team/diane-coyle/).
-We're doing our bit to better understand productivity in the UK, which is part of the wider work run by [the Productivity Institute](https://www.productivity.ac.uk/).
+I'm a researcher at the [Bennett Institute for Public Policy, University of Cambridge](https://www.bennettinstitute.cam.ac.uk/), working with [Professor Diane Coyle](https://www.bennettinstitute.cam.ac.uk/about-us/team/diane-coyle/) to better understand productivity in the UK, part of the wider work run by [the Productivity Institute](https://www.productivity.ac.uk/).
+I also dabble in the use of text as data in economics research, analysing stuff from government policy documents and to patent publications 🤓

 Previously, I was an economist within Malaysia's policymaking circles, meandering in all sorts of economics-related fields from trade policy to public finance management.

 I think it's fair to say that I've had a rather unconventional career trajectory—my professional experiences took place in the days leading to and following from the [Malaysia's landmark 2018 general elections](https://www.bbc.co.uk/news/world-asia-44036178) (i.e. the elections that ended the country's 61-year one-party rule since her independence from Britain in 1957):
 * I started out as a researcher at the Malaysian sovereign wealth fund’s research institute, where I dabbled in things ranging from international trade negotiations to analysing socio-economic development of the country.
-* After 🇲🇾's historic 2018 elections, I did my bit to help out with what I can as an officer at the Prime Minister's advisory council ([Malaysia's Council of Eminent Persons](https://asia.nikkei.com/Politics/Malaysia-in-transition/Meet-the-5-brains-behind-Malaysia-s-Mahathir-nomics)).
+* After Malaysia's historic 2018 elections, I did my bit to help out with what I can as an officer at the Prime Minister's advisory council ([Malaysia's Council of Eminent Persons](https://asia.nikkei.com/Politics/Malaysia-in-transition/Meet-the-5-brains-behind-Malaysia-s-Mahathir-nomics)).
 * This was followed by a small intermission period in my public service career, where I joined the private sector as an economist for a bank under [Dr Donald Hanna](https://www.cimb.com/en/newsroom/2017/cimb-appoints-dr-donald-hanna-as-group-chief-economist.html).
 * Rejoined the public sector as an economist for [Malaysia's capital market regulator](https://www.sc.com.my/), working in all sorts of things for the government up until the early days of the pandemic.